Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

-Theorem~\ref{thm:minimax-regression} states an upper bound on the risk of Mondrian Trees and Forests, which explicitly depends on the lifetime parameter $\lambda$.
-Selecting $\lambda$ that minimizes this bound leads to a convergence rate which turns out to be minimax optimal over the class of Lipschitz functions (see e.g.~Chapter I.3 in~\cite{nemirovski2000nonparametric} for details on minimax rates).
+Note that in what follows we will assume $s \in (0, 2]$, so that $p \in \{ 0, 1\}$.
+Theorem~\ref{thm:minimax-regression} below states an upper bound on the risk of Mondrian Trees and Forests, which explicitly depends on the lifetime parameter $\lambda$.
+Selecting $\lambda$ that minimizes this bound leads to a convergence rate which turns out to be minimax optimal over the class of $s$-H\"older functions for $s \in (0,1]$ (see for instance~\cite{stone1982optimal}, Chapter I.3 in~\cite{nemirovski2000nonparametric} or Theorem~3.2 in~\cite{gyorfi2002nonparametric}).